Before You Go: National Park Changes To Be Aware Of in 2022

 Cruise America RV driving through the desert.

-In the past couple of years, the National Park Service has seen big and small changes to our national park system.
-And, in 2022, from an increased reliance on reservations to the introduction of timed-entry permits and fee increases, visitors to national parks can expect to see even more changes than before.
+In the past several years, the National Park Service has seen big and small changes to our national park system.
+And, since 2020, there has been an increased reliance on reservations to the introduction of timed-entry permits and fee increases.
+Here's a look at some national park updates visitors can expect to see this year.

 Timed-Entry Permits and Reservations